puppeteer/puppeteer/examples/README.md

 npm install
 ```

-To build a version of Puppeteer to be used with the examples, run the following command:
+Then build a version of Puppeteer to be used with the examples:

 ```bash
 npm run build
 ```

-After both commands have succeeded, run an individual example using the following command:
+After both commands have succeeded, run an individual example like so:

 ```bash
 NODE_PATH=../ node examples/search.js